c-rack/database/README.md

 * enforce best practice and simplify developer experience

   * by always using a connection pool
-  * by providing an optional asynchronous slow query callback on nanosecond accuracy
+  * by providing an optional asynchronous slow query callback with nanosecond accuracy
   * by combining 3 libraries into 1, with full access to the underlying libraries

 Licensed under AGPL.